 Oral hygiene is an essential part of your overall health and well being.
 A daily routine will include brushing, flossing, and potentially mouth wash.
 Never assume brushing alone would fully cover an oral hygiene routine.
-For the best oral health result ask Dr. Saltz or Wilson, or your general dentist what they would recommend as a daily oral hygiene practice.
+For the best oral health result ask Dr. Wilson, or your general dentist what they would recommend as a daily oral hygiene practice.
 Typically, your general dentists can help you establish a dental hygiene routine that will keep your teeth healthy and white avoiding the potential periodontal disease.

 Taking Care of Your Mouth, Teeth, and Gums

 At-home dental care has made it possible for individuals to keep their teeth healthier, longer.
 It is best to develop the healthy oral habit early on; however, starting now with brushing, flossing and mouthwash can help prevent further damage.
 If you have neglected your oral health routine, an exam and treatment may be the only rescue from disease and damage that may be present.
 Despite at-home care some diseases and conditions are unavoidable.
 It is recommended to have a least one check-up and cleaning by your general dentist every six months.